ingresso-group/slate/source/includes/_intro.md

 highlighted font showing the price the customer will pay (by adding the prices together).

-### Display special seat conditions to customer before purchase
+### (Optional if implementing seat selection) Display special seat conditions to customer before purchase
 Some seats in venues may have restricted views of the stage, or other information associated with them.
 It's important that the customers are made aware of any special seat conditions that will apply before they purchase.
+If implementing [seat selection](#recommended-functionality) this functionality is optional as seat conditions must be displayed at selection time.

-**Representative Test:** User confirms reservation of 3 seats in CIRCLE-B for event 7AB including seats F1-F3<br/>
+**Representative Test:** User reserves any seats for a Thursday performance of *Swan Lake* (event 6IE)<br/>
 When the reservation is made<br/>
-Then the confirmation screen should show that these seats have restricted views, and the seat text for F2.
+Then the application should show that these seats have restricted views before taking payment.

 ### Release seats if customer does not proceed with the booking flow
 A customer may change their mind about the number or type of seats to be